Parkes Observatory: Design and construction

-It continues to be upgraded, and as of 2018 is 10,000 times more sensitive than its initial configuration.
+The telescope continues to be upgraded, and as of 2018 is 10,000 times more sensitive than its initial configuration.

 Radio telescope

 Hardware

 The primary observing instrument is the 64 m movable dish telescope, second largest in the Southern Hemisphere, and one of the first large movable dishes in the world (DSS-43 at Tidbinbilla was extended from 64 m to 70 m in 1987, surpassing Parkes).

-The inner part of the dish is solid metal and the outer area a fine metal mesh, creating its distinctive two-tone appearance.
+The inner part of the dish is solid aluminium and the outer area a fine aluminium mesh, creating its distinctive two-tone appearance.

 In the early 1970s the outer mesh panels were replaced by perforated aluminium panels.
-The inner smooth plated surface was upgraded in 1975 which provided focusing capability for centimetre and millimetre length microwaves.
+The inner smooth plated surface was upgraded in 1975 which provided focusing capability for centimetre- and millimetre-length microwaves.

 The inner aluminium plating was expanded out to a 55 m diameter in 2003, improving signals by 1dB.

 The telescope has an altazimuth mount.
 It is guided by a small mock-telescope placed within the structure at the same rotational axes as the dish, but with an equatorial mount.
 The two are dynamically locked when tracking an astronomical object by a laser guiding system.
 This primary-secondary approach was designed by Barnes Wallis.